finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Game XXX runs faster in MAME2003/MAME2010, why ?
 Overall, FBNeo is slower than old MAME version because it's more accurate (meaning less bugs).
-This libretro port also support various features which are usually buggy or absent in MAME cores (runahead, netplay, rewind, retroachievements, ...).
-It might use additional resources.
+This libretro port also support various features which are usually buggy or absent in MAME cores (runahead, netplay, rewind, retroachievements, ...), so it might use additional resources.

 ### How do i use cheat code ?
 From a libretro point of view, there should be partial support through the API relying on main ram exposition.